gulfofmaine/buoy_barn/Readme.md

 Otherwise you can use `make up` to start the server, which you can then access the admin at [localhost:8080/admin/](http://localhost:8080/admin/) and api at [localhost:8080/api/](http://localhost:8080/api/).

+To force a refresh of the latest data for platforms hit [localhost:8080/api/platforms/refresh/](http://localhost:8080/api/platforms/refresh/).

 If you `ctrl-c` out of the logs (or close the window), you can get the logs back with `make logs`.

 The Docker containers are launched in the background with `make up`, so they won't dissapear if you close the window or logs.
 Therefore when you are done, `ctrl-c` out of the logs and run `make down` to shut down the server and database.